 The Wannsee Conference was held on January 20, 1942, in Berlin, to coordinate the implementation of the proposed "Final Solution".
-At Wannsee, the SS estimated that the "Final Solution"--which was already under way--would ultimately involve 11 million European Jews; Nazi planners envisioned the inclusion of Jews living in neutral or non-occupied countries such as Ireland, Sweden, Turkey, and Great Britain.
+At Wannsee, the SS estimated that the "Final Solution"—which was already under way—would ultimately involve 11 million European Jews.
+Nazi planners envisioned the inclusion of Jews living in neutral or non-occupied countries such as Ireland, Sweden, Turkey, and Great Britain.

 Deportations on this scale required the coordination of numerous German government ministries and state organizations, including the Reich Security Main Office (RSHA), the Transport Ministry, and the Foreign Office.
 The RSHA coordinated and directed the deportations; the Transport Ministry organized train schedules; and the Foreign Office negotiated with German-allied states about handing over their Jews.

 The Germans used both freight and passenger cars for the deportations.
 They did not provide the deportees with food or water, even when the transports had to wait days on railroad spurs for other trains to pass.
 The people deported in sealed freight cars suffered from intense heat in summer, freezing temperatures in winter, and the stench of urine and excrement.
 Aside from a bucket, there were no provisions for sanitary requirements.
 Without food or water, many deportees died before the trains reached their destinations.
 Armed guards shot anyone trying to escape.
-Between the fall of 1941 and the fall of 1944, millions of people were transported by rail to the extermination camps and other killing sites in occupied Poland and the occupied Soviet Union.
+Between the fall of 1941 and the fall of 1944, millions of people were transported by rail to the killing centers and other killing sites in German-occupied Poland and the occupied Soviet Union.

 DIMENSIONS OF THE RAILWAY CAR ON DISPLAY AT THE UNITED STATES HOLOCAUST MEMORIAL MUSEUM